-Bring a book
+Bring a book or your laptop

 Don’t be too self-conscious

 It’s easier said than done, but try not to feel too self-conscious when you’re ordering/ asking for a table.
 More often than not, chances are everyone’s too busy concentrating on their own meal (and their own lives) to even notice that you’re having a party for one!

 Bring along some language learning/ trip planning guides

-If you’re dining alone, chances are you’re away from home, and maybe in a country where you don’t even speak the language that well.
+If you’re dining alone, chances are you’re away from home, and maybe even in a country where you don’t even speak the language that well.
 Bring along a phrase book (perhaps you can even practice with your waiter if the restaurants not too busy) or a guidebook to make plans for what to do tomorrow!